PotatoTrollVn/PotatoTroll/README.md

 # Shit I remake Sound Space Script

-After you executed the script loadstring thing then Executed this script
+--After you executed the script loadstring thing then.

-      vvvv
+--Executed this script.

 _G.toggle = "f"

 _G.reaction_time = 100 -- how fast it aims to the next block